The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

 \textit{4.1.4} $\>$ \textit{Institutional Inertia and Disciplinary Gaps.}

-\textit{A) Red-Tape at Institutional Organizations: }Another hurdle that AI4SI projects often encounter are institutional processes that are misaligned with the timely nature of these collaborations, causing them to slow-down the field-driven deployment process. $P_5$ noted that both researchers and POs can be under-prepared when navigating procedural red-tape at their host institutions:
+\textit{A) Red-Tape at Institutional Organizations: } Another hurdle AI4SI projects often face is institutional processes misaligned with the pace of field-driven deployment, which can slow progress. $P_5$ noted that both researchers and POs can be under-prepared when navigating procedural red-tape at their host institutions:

 \begin{displayquote} \textit{There are a lot of steps that we need to go through, and this could scare both the nonprofit organization, and the researchers.
 For the nonprofit organizations, maybe they're not familiar with this, so they don't even know they would need to spend time on this and the same thing on our end for the students.} -- $P_5$ \end{displayquote}